Christophe-Martini/gcd-project/README.md

 A second data set (mergedtrain) is also built on the same way for data relevant about train set.

-Eventually, mergedtest and mergedtrain datasets are merged together using rbindlist() function from data.table library.
+Eventually, mergedtest and mergedtrain datasets are merged together (mergedata) using rbindlist() function from data.table library.

 Thus, giving the intermediary dataset to perform further operations onto.